pingdaze/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 ### Problem statement

-In the 3 steps tutorial, we deployed a basic [counter contract](/docs/chainlink-keepers/compatible-contracts/#example-contract) and verified that at every 30 seconds, the counter was incremented.But what about more complex use cases such as liquidation of undercollateralized loans in decentralized lending protocols, execution of limit orders in decentralized exchanges, compensation of insurees in decentralized insurances.
-Those use cases can require looping over arrays, performing expensive computation, which leads to expensive gas fees and ultimately increases the premium end-users have to pay to use your dApp.
+In the 3 steps tutorial, we deployed a basic [counter contract](/docs/chainlink-keepers/compatible-contracts/#example-contract) and verified that at every 30 seconds, the counter was incremented.
+However, more complex use cases can require looping over arrays or performing expensive computation.
+This leads to expensive gas fees and ultimately increases the premium end-users have to pay to use your dApp.
 To illustrate this, let’s deploy a very simple contract that maintains internal balances.

 ### Example